 The information given here is a summary to help you prepare and point you to some useful resources.

 You may apply for access arrangements for candidates who need them due either to a permanent or long-term disability which might affect their performance (such as a sight impairment, dyslexia or cerebral palsy) or a short-term difficulty (such as a broken arm).
 Specific arrangements will depend on the exact nature of the candidate's condition and most often will be the same as those available for public examinations.
 These could include modified materials (ie large print or braille exam papers), extra time, or the use of a laptop.

-The deadline for requesting modified question papers is 27 September.
-The deadline for requesting administrative access arrangements, such as extra time is 15 October.
+The deadline for requesting modified question papers is 16 September.
+The deadline for requesting administrative access arrangements, such as extra time, is 30 September.
 Please read about how to request access arrangements on the Cambridge Admissions Assessment Testing website.

 Contact details for any problems on test day